-The 'Maylennials' Are Young Women Who Love Theresa May And They're The Strangest Fandom Of 2017
+The 'Mayllennials' Are Young Women Who Love Theresa May And It's The Most Unlikely Fandom Of 2017

 "I think so many young people are appreciative of TM because we not only believe that she's the best person for the job, but that she's redefining the role of leadership by doing away with a lot of the fuss."

-She added that for many May fans, her fashion choices were key.
+She added that for many fans, the May's fashion choices were key.
 Instagram accounts such as theresamaystyle, which simply details what she wears, are among the most popular May-related accounts online.

 "She's also redefining the image of professional women.
 In the past there has been this perception that if you cared about fashion then you weren't serious about your job.
 TM clearly states that you can do both and neither is a reflection on the other."